DMeville/NetworkingHelpers/README.md

 # NetworkingHelpers
 Networking helpers is a collection of helper classes for networked games.
-Based on work from varios others, simply putting it together and improving their work.
+Based on work from various others, simply putting it together and improving their work.
 Much credit goes to Alexander Shoulson, Glenn Fiedler and Stanislav Denisov.

-# ButtBufferV2
+# BitBufferV2
 A new version of BitBuffer, Faster and supporting bit level compression by ranged values.
 Quaternion compression, Float ranged compression and string UTF-16 support.